KyloIO/kylo-docs/installation/ClouderaDockerSandboxDeploymentGuide.rst

 ..

-2. From the data-lake-accelerator root folder, run:
+2. From the kylo root folder, run:

 .. code-block:: shell